gnebbia/nmap_tutorial/README.md

 ## Performance and Timing

-When we scan a target, we must deal with the “Performance vs Accuracy” tradeoff, which is very important in network mapping.
+When we scan a target, we must deal with the "Performance vs Accuracy" tradeoff, which is very important in network mapping.
 We can set for how much time nmap can probe a host, this will let us spend only a certain amount of time on specific hosts, since there is a probability we can spend a lot of time on the hosts